Mentoring Scheme 2014

-The Scottish Book Trust Mentoring Scheme is currently closed for applications.
-To hear about any future mentoring opportunities, please sign up to the Writing Newsletter
+The Scottish Book Trust Mentoring Scheme is currently closed to applications.

 ‘Thanks for the opportunity...I took it with both hands and ran with it.'

 The Scottish Book Trust Mentoring Scheme supports established and emergent writers, playwrights, screenwriters and author/illustrators who have a specific project on which they would like some dedicated support.
 Mentoring creates an intimate, sharing environment in which the mentee grows in confidence and unlocks their potential, allowing them to move forward in their writing career.

 We match successful applicants with another writer or industry professional with appropriate experience, and we support them as they work together over an intensive period of nine months.

 The mentoring programme is completely free to participating writers, and Scottish Book Trust pays all associated travel and expenses for both mentors and mentees.
 We also offer all mentors a fee for their time and input.

 ‘It's been a real privilege to have such an engaged critic read over such a rough draft, asking all the tough questions that needed to be asked and giving me the confidence to make it much, much better.
 I've learnt far more than any creative writing course could teach.'

 Some previous successes:

 - One novelist has won an international screenwriting award and has been commissioned by the BBC.